-- Latin America: Students indicating an intention to serve in Spanish-speaking countries must build strong intermediate proficiency, having completed two 200-level courses or learned Spanish through another medium. - □ West Africa: Students indicating an intention to serve in French-speaking African countries must build proficiency in French or another Romance language, having completed one 200-level course or learned the language through another medium. - Everywhere else: Students indicating an intention to serve anywhere else do not have explicit language requirements to complete the Program, but they should still be encouraged to study a foreign language.
+- Latin America: Individuals wanting to serve in Spanish-speaking countries must apply with strong intermediate proficiency.
+This typically means completing two 200-level courses. - West Africa: Individuals wanting to serve in French-speaking African countries should be proficient in French (or, in some cases, any Romance Language), usually through one 200-level course. - Everywhere else: The Peace Corps has no explicit language requirements for individuals applying to serve in most other countries.
+However, you will still likely learn and utilize another language during service, so it is only helpful to have taken at least one foreign language class.

 Note: If you are a strong native speaker and hope to serve in a country that speaks your same language, you can skip this requirement!
+With Advisor approval, students might satisfy this requirement with a semester abroad in a non-English-speaking country.